Skip to content

 Procurement

-Procurement covers the process by which works, goods and services are acquired from suppliers and managed throughout their life.
+Procurement is the process by which works, goods, and services are acquired from suppliers and managed throughout their lifecycle.

-Procurement is core to achieving our objectives of:
+Procurement is central to achieving the council's goals of:

 • protecting and enhancing a sustainable environment